Farbod29/Claculate-Agreement-Disagreement/README.md

  <img width="95%" src = "https://user-images.githubusercontent.com/17232450/103150715-dcbcb600-4776-11eb-8ce6-0f6cbf8c5650.png">

                        Figure 1.
-Values of disagreement for different measures (1 item, 6 raters, 4 possible tags) in this case for x axel we consider voting for new category increases more divergence [3,3,0,0](K=2) [4,1,1,0](K=3) but its an optinal choice
+Values of disagreement for different measures (1 item, 6 raters, 4 possible tags) in this case for x axel we consider that the voting for new category increases the disagreement [3,3,0,0](K=2) [4,1,1,0](K=3) but its an optinal choice